 3. Needing a niche

 I understand why you should have one niche and you should stick to it but for me, it’s hard.
 When I started, lots of my posts were just rambling, then I slowly made them into more readable content.
 It was in the field of mental health and self-care...and occasionally I would just rant about something haha.
 Nowadays, I make my posts more personal and casual so the reader can enjoy the read instead of feeling like they read a regular article.
-I try to make content that can be helpful to persons as well but I make sure I’m honest with what I write.
+I try to make content that can be helpful to people as well but I make sure I’m honest with what I write.
 Right now, I consider my blog being a personal blog that writes about different topics.
 I wouldn’t call myself a mental health or self-care blog/blogger because I still struggle with my mental health and I’m not fully committed to self-care because of it.
 I still write posts about both topics, I try my own spin on it even though I might not do as well as other bloggers.
 I wished blogging was a bit freer but if you want a certain growth for your blog, you gotta pick something and stick to it...which is annoying to me.

 4. Returning comments

-Like I said above, comment threads are the best ways to promote your blog.
+As I said above, comment threads are the best ways to promote your blog.
 For me, I say a quick hi, show my latest post and say I’ll be returning all comments.
 Now, “returning comments” means that when someone checks out your post and leaves a comment, you go back to their blog and leave a comment on one of their post.
 I enjoy doing this as you get some great interactions with other blogging and it can also help with putting your blog out there as well.
 Here’s my problem, Some bloggers will click your link and leave a comment….but I can tell if you read my post or not.
 Now, I don’t want to sound mean or anything, but it can be quite annoying when certain people do that just so you check out their blog.
-I don’t have criteria for comments by the way haha, I do love reading comments and seeing what persons think about my post and their answers to questions I asked, I enjoy the interactions.
+I don’t have criteria for comments by the way haha, I do love reading comments and seeing what people think about my post and their answers to questions I asked, I enjoy the interactions.
 Also, I’m pretty sure there isn’t a time limit on when I return comments.
 I’m a full-time student and sometimes life gets in the way and may take longer to respond and return comments.
 No matter how long I take, I do return them and I had a few interactions where it seemed demanding.
 Maybe I took it the wrong way but I enjoy this part of blogging, the interactions, checking out new blogs or visiting blogs I know.
 Stuff like that can suck the fun out of it sometimes.

 5. Having to stay consistent

 I’ve seen some bloggers that post two or three days a week and honestly, I look up to y’all because I can’t even manage once a week sometimes haha.
 When I started doing once a week, it was going well up until school for one semester got really hectic and all my time when into school and my blog collected some dust.
 See, if you were consistent and pulling in the same people every week and then stop entirely for like three weeks, you lose a lot of traffic.
 Now, I wish I could dependent on google engine but that’s another confusing area.
-I surprising collected over a hundred clicks and over three thousand impressions for my blog on google but google needs consistency as well and if I’m inactive, it could affect my stats.
+I surprisingly collected over a hundred clicks and over three thousand impressions for my blog on google but google needs consistency as well and if I’m inactive, it could affect my stats.
 I understand the benefits of being consistent, especially when your blog is fairly new and growing, but I wish it wasn’t so damaging to the growth of the blog if you were inactive for even a week.
 I’m more organized right now for school and my blog so hopefully, I don’t go missing for 3 weeks again haha.

 Save for later!